PH94B Nasal Spray for Acute Treatment of Anxiety in Adults with Social Anxiety Disorder

-VistaGen’s PH94B neuroactive nasal spray is fundamentally different from all current treatments for SAD.
-Developed from proprietary compounds called pherines and administered as an odorless nasal spray, PH94B activates nasal chemosensory receptors that trigger neural circuits in the brain that suppress fear and anxiety.
-With its novel mechanism of pharmacological action, rapid-onset of therapeutic effects and exceptional safety and tolerability profile shown in clinical trials to date, we believe PH94B neuroactive nasal spray is an excellent product candidate with potential to become the first FDA-approved, on-demand, as-needed treatment for SAD.
+VistaGen’s PH94B nasal spray is fundamentally different from all current drug treatments for SAD.
+PH94B binds to nasal chemosensory receptors which activate neural circuits that lead to rapid suppression of fear and anxiety.
+With its novel mechanism of pharmacological action, rapid-onset of therapeutic effects and favorable safety and tolerability profile shown in all clinical trials to date, PH94B has potential to become the first FDA-approved acute treatment for SAD.

-In a 91-patient published, peer-reviewed, randomized, double-blind, placebo-controlled Phase 2 clinical trial, which included both laboratory-based public speaking and social situation challenges, PH94B, administered as a nasal spray at a microgram dose, significantly improved the primary efficacy endpoint, as assessed using subjective anxiety ratings on the Subjective Units of Distress Scale (SUDS), within 10 to 15 minutes of self-administration, without systemic exposure.4 It was not observed to be addictive, sedative or have other adverse events.
-Furthermore, in a 22-patient, four-week, randomized, double blind, placebo-controlled pilot Phase 3 crossover study, subjects receiving PH94B had a significantly greater decrease in average peak SUDS scores compared to placebo within one week of treatment.
-5 There was also a significantly greater decrease in Liebowitz Social Anxiety Scale (LSAS) avoidance scores for subjects who received PH94B first, before crossing over to placebo.
-These data were presented in a poster session at ADAA’s 2019 Annual Conference.
+In a 91-patient published, peer-reviewed, randomized, double-blind, placebo-controlled Phase 2 clinical trial, which included both a laboratory-based public speaking challenge and a social interaction challenge, PH94B, administered as a nasal spray at a non-systemic microgram dose, significantly improved the primary efficacy endpoint, as assessed using subject-reported Subjective Units of Distress Scale (SUDS), within 10 to 15 minutes of self-administration.
+PH94B was not observed to be addictive, sedative or have any troubling adverse events.
+Furthermore, in a 22-patient, four-week, randomized, double blind, placebo-controlled Phase 2 crossover study, subjects receiving PH94B had a significantly greater decrease in average peak SUDS scores compared to placebo within one week of treatment.
+There was also a significantly greater decrease in Liebowitz Social Anxiety Scale (LSAS) avoidance scores for subjects who received PH94B first, before crossing over to placebo.

-In all clinical studies to date, PH94B was administered intranasally at microgram doses and without systemic exposure; PH94B's safety profile was excellent, with no serious adverse events.
+In all clinical studies to date, PH94B was self-administered by subjects intranasally at non-systemic microgram doses.
+PH94B's safety profile was excellent, with no placebo-like side effects and no serious adverse events.

 - Harvard Medical School, 2007.
 National Comorbidity Survey (NCS).
 (2017, August 21); Kessler, et al, US National Comorbidity Survey Replication, 2005.